DataDog/datadog-agent/docs/agent/secrets.md

 startup, and might make additional calls to the executable later if the Agent or instance is restarted, or if the Agent dynamically loads a new check containing a secret handle (e.g. via Autodiscovery).

+Since APM and Process Monitoring run in their own process/service, and since processes don't share memory, each needs to be able to load/decrypt secrets.
+Thus, if `datadog.yaml` contains secrets, each process might call the executable once.
+For example, storing the `api_key` as a secret in the `datadog.yaml` file with APM and Process Monitoring enabled might result in 3 calls to the secret backend.

 By design, the user-provided executable needs to implement any error handling mechanism that a user might require.
 Conversely, the Agent needs to be